Riley RM: Riley RME

 Launched in 1952, the RME was an improved RMA.
 It uses the same 1.5 L four-cylinder engine, and has a fully hydraulic braking system.
 The body has a larger rear window, with curved glass.
 To improve acceleration, the rear axle ratio was changed from 4.89:1 to 5.125:1.

 When the 2.5 L (2443 cc) RMF ended production in October 1953, many details of the RME were revised.
-These included dispensing with running boards, and introducing entirely re-shaped front mudguards.
+These included dispensing with running boards, and introducing entirely re-shaped front wings.

 The RME was discontinued in 1955.
 It was succeeded in 1957 by the Riley One-Point-Five, which had been designed as a replacement for the Morris Minor, but never launched as such.
 This is a BMC design, unrelated to the RM series.
 It is much shorter than the RME, and was also badge-engineered as the Wolseley 1500, and in Australia as the Morris Major and Austin Lancer.

 An RME tested by The Motor magazine in 1952 had a top speed of 75 mph and could accelerate from 0 to 60 mph in 29.5 seconds.
 A fuel consumption of 24.2 mpgimp was recorded.
 The test car cost £1,339 including taxes.